ccc-nice/Humor-Datasets/README.md

 ## 5. T-Humor Dataset

-The T-Humor classroom humor dataset will be publicly released upon acceptance and publication of the paper.
+Due to privacy and ethical considerations related to classroom instructional data, the T-Humor dataset cannot be publicly released at this stage.

-Researchers interested in academic access prior to publication may contact:
+Researchers interested in academic access for research purposes may contact:

 202413085404019@hainnu.edu.cn